A geometric Iwatsuka type effect in quantum layers: Absolute continuity of the magnetic Laplacian

 \section{Absolute continuity of the magnetic Laplacian}

 As mentioned in the introduction we are interested in situations when the confinement causes a magnetic transport manifested through the absolute continuity of the spectrum.
 Our aim is to describe several classes of layers $\Omega$ for which the spectrum $-\Delta_{D,A}^{\Omega}$ is purely absolutely continuous.
-Since this operator is unitarily equivalent to the above described $H$ which in turn decomposes into a direct integral with fibers $H[\xi]$, by \cite[Thm XIII.86]{RS4}, it is sufficient to prove that \begin{enumerate}[(a)] \item the family $\{H[\xi] \mid \xi\in\R\}$ is analytic with respect to $\xi$ in the sense of Kato, \item the resolvent of $H[\xi]$ is compact for any $\xi\in\R$, \item no eigenvalue branch of $H[\xi]$ is constant in the variable $\xi$. \end{enumerate} In the following subsections we address consecutively each of these points. \begin{remark} In fact, to see that \eqref{suff_1}--\eqref{suff_3} are sufficient conditions for the absolute continuity of $H$, we have to modify \cite[Thm XIII.86]{RS4} slightly.
-In particular, the variable $\xi$ in the direct integral \eqref{eq:di_decomp} runs over a non-compact interval and the eigenvalues branches are not necessarily bounded.
-An alternative short proof is based on the main result of \cite{FiSo_06} which says that under \eqref{suff_1} and \eqref{suff_2}, $\sigma_{sc}(H)=\emptyset$ and $\sigma_{p}(H)$ may consist of isolated points without finite accumulation point only, and moreover, each one of these eigenvalues is of infinite multiplicity.
+Since this operator is unitarily equivalent to the above described $H$ which in turn decomposes into a direct integral with fibers $H[\xi]$, by Ref.~\onlinecite[Thm XIII.86]{RS4}, it is sufficient to prove that \begin{enumerate}[(a)] \item the family $\{H[\xi] \mid \xi\in\R\}$ is analytic with respect to $\xi$ in the sense of Kato, \item the resolvent of $H[\xi]$ is compact for any $\xi\in\R$, \item no eigenvalue branch of $H[\xi]$ is constant in the variable $\xi$. \end{enumerate} In the following subsections, we address consecutively each of these points. \begin{remark} In fact, to see that \eqref{suff_1}--\eqref{suff_3} are sufficient conditions for the absolute continuity of $H$, we have to modify Theorem XIII.86 in Ref.~\onlinecite{RS4} slightly.
+In particular, the variable $\xi$ in the direct integral \eqref{eq:di_decomp} runs over a non-compact interval and the eigenvalue branches are not necessarily bounded.
+An alternative short proof is based on the main result of Ref.~\onlinecite{FiSo_06} which says that under \eqref{suff_1} and \eqref{suff_2}, $\sigma_{sc}(H)=\emptyset$ and $\sigma_{p}(H)$ may consist of isolated points without finite accumulation point only, and moreover, each one of these eigenvalues is of infinite multiplicity.